prishavellimalai4/SSC_Leichhardt_Timetable/docs/GITHUB_ACTIONS_SETUP.md

 # GitHub Actions Automation Setup

-Set up automatic data updates for your timetable kiosk using GitHub Actions.
+Set up weekly automatic data updates for your timetable kiosk using GitHub Actions.

 ## 🎯 What This Does

 GitHub Actions will automatically:

-- Fetch fresh data from your Sentral API
+- Fetch fresh data from your Sentral API every Monday at 5:00 AM
-- Update the kiosk with current timetables
+- Update the kiosk with current timetables for the week
 - Maintain up-to-date information without manual intervention

 ## ⚡ Quick Setup